Do You Wanna Be?

 "Do You Wanna Be?" is a song by Australian band I'm Talking.
 It was released in May 1986 as the lead single from the band's debut studio album, Bear Witness.
 The song peaked at number 8 on the Australian Kent Music Report, becoming the band's highest charting single and second top ten single.
-An instrumental version of the song was featured in a club scene in the 1988 film For Queen and Country.
+An instrumental version of the song was featured in a flat party scene in the 1988 film For Queen and Country.

 At the 1986 Countdown Australian Music Awards, Kate Ceberano was nominated for Best Female Performance in a Video.

-The song's composer and band's guitarist, Robert Goodge, stated "Shannon’s "Let the Music Play", "Give Me Tonight" and Fonda Rae’s "Touch Me" being the main influences, but we added in a harmonic structure that was reminiscent of something Chic might do."
+The song's composer and band's guitarist, Robert Goodge, stated: "Shannon's "Let the Music Play", "Give Me Tonight" and Fonda Rae's "Touch Me" [were] the main influences, but we added in a harmonic structure that was reminiscent of something Chic might do."